udryan10/creepy-crawler/README.md

 **Note:** to have the map display url names instead of node numbers, you must create a style
 ### REST interface
-neo4j also has a full-on [REST API](http://docs.neo4j.org/chunked/stable/rest-api.html) for programatic access to the data
+neo4j also has a full [REST API](http://docs.neo4j.org/chunked/stable/rest-api.html) for programatic access to the data

 ###Example Output Map
 ![Output Map](https://raw.githubusercontent.com/udryan10/creepy-crawler/master/examples/output_map.png)